Design

 Avoid asking for too much information when the user signs up.
 Life is too short to spend it filling out forms.
 Ask only for essential information.

-You probably don’t need the user’s phone number, first and last name.
+You probably don’t need the user’s phone number or first and last name.
 You can even omit the password field!
 Instead, you can auto-generate it and email it to the user.

-If, for some reason, you need more information, try to explain why you ask it.
+If you need more information, try to explain why you ask.
 That will give users some assurance.

 If the form is too large, consider breaking it into a few smaller forms.